 Timing In Hiring

-In our newsletter CEO interview, Bryan Stephens of Kalmar RTC mentioned that mistakes in timing have been one of the key issues in executive management for him.
-To quote Bryan: “I’ve sometimes been too slow to fire and too fast to hire.
-I think it is human nature to want to hold on to people and hope they’ll change (they seldom do), and to succumb to the pressures of timelines and first impressions and hire too fast.”
+Mistakes in timing can be one of the key issues in executive management.
+Being too slow to fire and too fast to hire can influence outcomes.
+It’s human nature to want to hold on to people and hope they’ll change, as well as to succumb to the pressures of timelines and first impressions and hire too fast.

 Employers are sometimes under pressure to fill a position quickly.
 A key person resigns, a board of directors complains about an executive’s performance, new contracts are won, etc. Speed sometimes sacrifices quality.
 Scrambling to hire someone too quickly can result in these mistakes: